Galaksus/JouluvaloApp/README.md

-Link to other half of this projecy (ESP32 microcontroller implementation):
+Link to other half of this project (ESP32 microcontroller implementation):

 https://github.com/Galaksus/JouluvaloApp_ESP32